JacobLebron/azure-network-protocols/README.md

 - Step 2 Within your Windows 10 Virtual Machine, Install Wireshark
 - Step 3 Open Wireshark and filter for ICMP traffic only
 - Step 4 Retrieve the private IP address of the Ubuntu VM and attempt to ping it from within the Windows 10 VM
+- Step 5 Observe ping requests and replies within WireShark
+- Step 6 From The Windows 10 VM, open command line or PowerShell and attempt to ping a public website (i.e. www.amazon.com)